 b) those costs are not otherwise charged as an administration fee, an investment fee, buy-sell spread, a switching fee, an exit fee, an advice fee or an insurance fee.

-b) are not otherwise charged as an investment fee, a buy-sell spread, a switching fee, an exit fee, an activity fee, an advice fee or an insurance fee.
+c) costs that are otherwise charged as an investment fee, a buy-sell spread, a switching fee, an exit fee, an activity fee, an advice fee or an insurance fee.

 A fee is an advice fee if:

-a) the fee relates directly to costs incurred by the trustee of the superannuation entity because provisions of financial product advice to a member by:
+a) the fee relates directly to costs incurred by the trustee of the superannuation entity because of the provision of financial product advice to a member by:

 b) those costs are not otherwise charged as an administration fee, an investment fee, a switching fee, an exit fee, and activity fee or an insurance fee.

 A buy-sell spread is a fee to recover transaction costs incurred by the trustee of the superannuation entity in relation to the sale and purchase of assets of the entity.

 An exit fee is a fee to recover the costs of disposing of all or part of members’ interests in the superannuation entity.